davenpi/davenpi.github.io/_pages/pie.md

 - **Timeline**: Spring/Summer 2024

 ## Help build something meaningful and useful.
-Ideally making a lot of money in the process (I do have a number in my mind)
+Ideally making a lot of money in the process
-Use the proceeds to fund my adventures and start an investment company (sort of a mix between Venture Capital and the Simons Foundation).
+I do have a number in mind.
+I'll use the proceeds to fund my adventures and start an investment company (sort of a mix between Venture Capital and the Simons Foundation).
 Also start some kind of scholarship to help young people discover new possibilities.

 - **Current Progress**: On the scholarship front I have a plan to set aside $10k